-The Drummer is an English Country Dance.
+The Drummer - Thompson is an English Country Dance.
 It was published by Thompson in 1757.
-It was interpreted by Charles Bolton in 1997.
+It was interpreted by Charles Bolton (website) in 1997 and published in Retreads Vol.7.
 Found in The Playford Assembly.
 It is a proper Duple Minor dance.
-The dance lasts 32 bars.
+The minor set lasts 32 bars.

 The dances of Charles Bolton (including this one) are licenced under a Creative Commons Attribution-NonCommercial-ShareAlike: CC BY-NC-SA license by the CDSS Online Library.

 An online description of the dance may be found here.

 |B1||1-4||1s cross go below as 2s set (M2 left/right, W2 right/left) and lead up|